contactanjani/mv/README.md

 2.Pull to refresh makes same api call and appends new data at the top of list and refreshes tableview.

 -Pagination:
-1. Paginated API not available,hence pagination not implemented.
+1.Paginated API not available,hence pagination not implemented.
 But placeholders exists for this functionality.

 -UI Tests and Unit tests
 1.unit tests and UI tests implemented for both app and the library.
 Pressing command+U will execute these test cases.